 Another not less significant monastery by the Red Sea is the Monastery of Saint Paul, smaller and more out of the way than that of Saint Anthony, which can be reached via a steep and turning road.

 Currently surrounded by high walls, it was built starting from the inside, around the cave where Paul the Hermit lived for almost 90 years during the fourth and fifth centuries.
-Originally from Alexandria, Saint Paul - not to be confused with the Apostle Saint Paul, he was a member of a wealthy family.
+Originally from Alexandria, Saint Paul - not to be confused with the Apostle Saint Paul, was a member of a wealthy family.
 At the age of only 16, he resigned to the desert, tired of the persecutions done during the Roman era to become the 1st hermit.

-Beyond the church, the imposing five-storey tower is certainly interesting, supplied with water through a hidden channel, which served to protect the monks from the incursions of the Bedouins.
+Beyond the church, the imposing five-story tower is certainly interesting, supplied with water through a hidden channel, which served to protect the monks from the incursions of the Bedouins.
 The best way to reach the Monastery of St. Paul is to book our day trip to the monasteries of the Red Sea from our variety of Cairo day tours.

 The two monasteries are also connected today by a steep road and, even if in the area line the two caves are less than 40 km away, the path on the ground exceeds sufficiently 80 km.
 According to legend, when St. Paul died, it was Saint Anthony who faced the long journey in the mountains to bury his body.